evannetwork/vade-didcomm/README.md

 }
 ```

-2. Message: The plain message object, containing at least the type, to did and from did.
+2. Message: The plain message object, containing at least the type, to DID and from DID.

 The result of both functions will have the same structure and will always return a stringified json, with the following pattern: